MichelRahme/safeline_insurance/README.md

+## Initial working prototype.
+This is a very rough draft, will fix and clean later.

 # Safeline Insurance

 Safeline Insurance app makes use of Flutter's and Firebase's Machine Learning kit to automatically scan insurance claim receipts.